bm-125/Thesis/README.md

+**Master Thesis: Discord, Conflict and Contradiction in AI: A benchmark for learning with contradictory facts**

 Code to detect contradictions and leverage them to build datasets to test wheter language models can distinguish between two contradictory and non-contradictory pairs of statements.
 This work was based on two datasets: Wikidata and a Gene Ontology based dataset.
 The work done on Wikidata is stored in master.

 reasoner.py: code that merges the original GO KG (November 2024 version) with PPIs from STRING into a .owl file.